Knutsenjamie/AnimalShelter.Solution/README.md

     * Start by running the command `dotnet run` in the `AnimalShelter` project folder if you haven't already to get a server up and running.
     * Then, navigate to https://www.postman.com and make an account if you haven't already.
 Once signed in, press "Launch Postman".
 On the left-hand side, look for the "Workspaces" tab, and select it.
 Once inside, select "My Workspace".
     * Once you are inside of your workspace, look almost directly under the search bar on the top- there will be an "Overview" and a "+" Tab.
 Navigate over to the "+" Tab.
-    * For GET requests: to get all the cats in this API, enter http://localhost:5000/api/Animals into the "GET" search bar and select send.
+    * For GET requests: to get all the Animals in this API, enter http://localhost:5000/api/Animals into the "GET" search bar and select send.
 Then, the correct response should appear in the "Pretty" Tab as a JSON response exactly like this:
 ```
 {
         "animalId": 1,